swaggest/rest-fasthttp/README.md

 This is a reduced fork of [`github.com/swaggest/rest`](https://github.com/swaggest/rest) that uses [`fasthttp`](https://github.com/valyala/fasthttp) instead of standard `net/http`.

-On one `fasthttp` brings better performance and memory efficiency to highly loaded services, on another hand it is not compatible with many existing middlewares and may require additional dev effort for such cases.
+`fasthttp` brings better performance and memory efficiency to highly loaded services, but it is not compatible with many existing middlewares and may require additional dev effort for such cases.

 ## Goals